rdlauer/articles/blues/indoor-tracking/indoor-asset-tracking.md

 ![bme280 sensor](bme280.jpg)

 For a host microcontroller, I went with the [ESP32-S2 Feather](https://learn.adafruit.com/adafruit-esp32-s2-feather).
 I chose this MCU primarily because of its onboard Wi-Fi module and support for CircuitPython.
-Even though we aren't using Wi-Fi for connectivity, we _can_ use it to gather public Wi-Fi access point data.
+Even though we can't use Wi-Fi for connectivity (since it's a moving system and won't be able to log in to the changing Wi-Fi APs), we _will_ use it to gather public Wi-Fi access point data.

 ![esp32-s2 feather](esp32-s2.jpg)

 So how do we bring all the pieces together?
-That's what the new [Blues Wireless Notecarrier-F](NEED LINK) is for!
+That's what the new [Blues Wireless Notecarrier-F](TODO) is for!

 [Notecarriers](https://blues.io/products/notecarrier/?utm_source=hackster&utm_medium=web&utm_campaign=featured-project&utm_content=indoor-asset-tracking) are carrier boards that allow you to quickly prototype IoT solutions that use the Notecard.
 The Notecarrier-F is a great option for Feather-compatible MCUs and provides two Qwiic ports for adding peripherals (like the BME280) and JST connectors for connecting LiPo batteries.